threefoldfoundation/info_cloud/src/evdc/evdc_polygon.md

 # System/VDC Requirements

+Minimum system requirements for a Matic node are:
+- 16 GiB of memory
+- 4 core CPU
+- 60 GB disk space (and extendable)
+- 2 different machines for Sentry and Validator node.
+Having a single machine to run both, the Sentry and Validator nodes will run into issues.

+**Remark** :
-**Preliminary Remark** : Polygon nodes require at least 60 GB of hard drive storage.
-That is the reason it will only run on a Diamond VDC, or a silver/gold/platinum version that has been upgraded with more storage.
+The minimum system requirement of 60 GB of hard drive storage is the reason it will only run on a Diamond VDC, or a silver/gold/platinum version that has been upgraded with more storage.

 # Get Started